The WTP adds a number of extra elements to the Teaching Master.

 Here, you will learn about adolescents’ social, cognitive and psychological development, and consider how this influences the role of the teacher.

 In your specific Teaching Methodology group, you will look at ways of tackling content and skills specific to your subject or discipline.
 Again, the link between theory and practice is key.
 For most subjects, this module will be taught and assessed in Dutch.
 For the subject English, it will be taught and assessed in English.
 For the modern foreign languages (English, French, German, Spanish and Mandarin), both Dutch and the target language will be used.

 All Education Master students complete an educational research project.
-In the WTP, this project takes the form of Participatory Action Research (PAR), where learners are actively involved in helping teachers to investigate and improve a specific area of practice.
+In the WTP, this project takes the form of Participatory Action Research (PAR), where learners are actively involved in helping teachers to investigate and improve a specific area of practice within the bilingual or international school context.